 Even if affected individuals strictly follow a specialized diet, a risk of metabolic crisis still exists.
 Episodes of metabolic crisis require immediate medical intervention to lower the levels of branched-chain amino acids, especially leucine, in the blood plasma.
 Various techniques have been used to reduce plasma leucine levels including dialysis or a process in which plasma is removed from the body and passed through a filter before being returned to the body (hemofiltration).

 Liver transplantation has been used to treat individuals with classic MSUD.
 This procedure has resulted in individuals who are symptom-free and able to eat protein-rich foods.
 The new liver supplies enough of the enzymes needed to breakdown the three amino acids that accumulate in MSUD.
-However, the procedure (as a treatment for MSUD) remains controversial because of its inherent risks including a condition called graft-versus-host disease in which the body rejects the transplanted organ.
-Individuals who receive a liver transplant must remain on immunosuppressive medications for the remainder of their lives to prevent rejection.
-Availability of a donor liver and the high cost are also hurdles to this procedure.
-Despite the risks, liver transplantation has been highly effective for the handful of individuals with classic MSUD who have undergone the procedure.
+However, availability of a donor liver and the high cost are hurdles to this procedure.
+For those that do undergo transplantation, success rates are very high.
+University of Pittsburgh Children’s Hospital and the Clinic for Special Children conducted a collaborative study involving 52 liver transplants between 2004 and 2013.
+Of these 52, 100% of the patients had disease-free survival and graft survival.
 More research is necessary to determine the long-term effects of liver transplantation on neurological development in individuals with MSUD.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: